-S = volume of storage, m3, and

-Q = pump capacity, m3/s.

-7.3 For automatic operation of pumps, cycles of operation should be limited to about 10 per hour.
+7.3 For automatic operation of pumps, cycles of operation should be limited to about 10 per h.
 This occurs when inflow is equal to one-half of the pump capacity.
 Minimum storage may be calculated as follows:

 S = 90Q

-Where
+where